 Personal happiness is a hot topic these days.
 We can find loads of books and podcasts on the subject.
 Checklists abound for what we need to do to be happy – count our blessings, get plenty of sleep, meditate, go to church, keep our homes organized.
 According to Dr. Bill Bellet, many of us work WAY too hard to find happiness.
 As we chat in his Nashville office, I get

 The 21-day project, outlined by Dr. Bill Bellet, seems simple enough.
-Perform four, relatively easy, tasks each day.
+Perform four, easy tasks each day.
 If you skip one of the assignments for the day, you must start over with the entire three-week cycle.
-Helpful to clients in Dr. Bellet’s Nashville clinical and organizational psychology practice, this “challenge” is composed of four daily components.
-Every day, for three weeks, you: Write down three things you are grateful
+Helpful to clients in Dr. Bellet’s Nashville clinical and organizational psychology practice, this “challenge” consists of four daily components.
+Every day, for three weeks, you: Write down three things you are grateful for –

 Sherry Hall marvels at how God took the assorted pieces in her life, arranged them for her, and showed her what to do.
 “It was hard and scary, and I didn’t think I was capable of making it happen,” she reflects.
-Proudly guiding me through the new and improved, brand new barn in Defuniak Springs, Florida, Sherry points to a wooden sign hanging in the office – We are seldom
+Guiding me through the new and improved, brand new barn in Defuniak Springs, Florida, Sherry points to a wooden sign hanging in the office—We are seldom qualified for the

 Strolling into the Rayback Collective on a bright, sunny morning, I spot an eclectic array of food trucks, bikers sipping coffee around a fire pit, folks clicking laptops at community work tables, and a vegan ice cream cart.
 Combined with a lounge, live music, and an adjacent multi-use trail, this place may be too cool for me…..